xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/TestContractResult.md

 The `DebugMessage` case class has two fields: `contractAddress` of type `Address.Contract` and `message` of type `String`.
 This class is used to represent debug messages that can be printed during the execution of a smart contract.
 The `toString()` method is overridden to provide a string representation of the debug message that includes the contract address and the message itself.

-These case classes are used in the larger Alephium project to facilitate the testing and debugging of smart contracts.
+These case classes are used in the larger Oxygenium project to facilitate the testing and debugging of smart contracts.
 The `TestContractResult` case class is used to represent the result of testing a smart contract, which can be used to verify that the smart contract is functioning as expected.
 The `DebugMessage` case class is used to provide developers with a way to print debug messages during the execution of a smart contract, which can be useful for identifying and fixing bugs.

 Example usage of `TestContractResult`:
 ```